Netbula LLC sitemapcontact us

 MT Client

-For ONC RPC, the return result from is stored in a static variable, to make this variable thread local, define the PWRPC_MT macro.
+For ONC RPC, the return result from server is stored in a static variable, to make this variable thread local, define the PWRPC_MT macro.
 One way to do this is to add a line

 %define PWRPC_MT